All About Urban and Regional Planners

 Systems Analysis: Determining how a system should work and how changes in conditions, operations, and the environment will affect outcomes.

-In the United States, there were 36,000 jobs for Urban and Regional Planner in 2016.
+There were about 36,000 jobs for Urban and Regional Planner in 2016 (in the United States).
 New jobs are being produced at a rate of 12.8% which is above the national average.
 The Bureau of Labor Statistics predicts 4,600 new jobs for Urban and Regional Planner by 2026.
-Due to new job openings and attrition, there will be an average of 3,500 job openings in this field each year.
+There will be an estimated 3,500 positions for Urban & Regional Planner per year.

 The states with the most job growth for Urban & Regional Planner are Utah, West Virginia, and Texas.
 Watch out if you plan on working in Alaska, Maryland, or New Jersey.
 These states have the worst job growth for this type of profession.

 What is the Average Salary of an Urban & Regional Planner